-158. To protect the engine from the weather and assist with engine cooling, a bonnet is installed over the engine compartment.
-The bonnet is constructed of pressed aluminium sheeting and braced to prevent the loss of shape.
-The bonnet ensures that the cooling air drawn through the radiator circulates over the outer extremities of the engine before entering the air stream around the vehicle.
-In so doing, the cooling air helps to keep the engine at a normal operating temperature.
-The bonnet can be released by operating the handle located to the left of the steering column.
+172. To protect the engine from the weather and assist with engine cooling, a bonnet is installed over the engine compartment.
+The bonnet is constructed of glass-reinforced plastic and braced to prevent the bonnet losing shape.
+The bonnet ensures that the cooling air, drawn through the radiator, circulates over the outer extremities of the engine before entering the air stream around the vehicle.
+In so doing, the cooling air helps to keep the engine at normal operating temperature.
+The bonnet can be released by operating the handle located to the right of the steering column.
 The bonnet opens from the front and pivots on hinges secured to the rear edge of the bonnet and the firewall.
 The hinges are designed to facilitate easy removal of the bonnet.
 A folding support strut holds the bonnet in the open position.
-The de-ditching tool holders and the windscreen fold-down posts are secured by bolts, nuts and washers to the top of the bonnet.
+The de-ditching tool holders are secured by bolts, nuts and washers to the top of the bonnet.

-159. Figure 87 illustrates the various components of the bonnet and the de-ditching tool holders.
+173. Figure 87 illustrates the various components of the bonnet and the de-ditching tool holders.